Itsyourdriver/DriversUtils-NWAPI/README.md

 v1.98

-## Builds will NOT be provided unless I make a seperate version that is a little bit better and has less specific features.
+## Builds will NOT be provided unless I make a seperate version that is a little bit better and ommits some of the server-specific features.
 A SCPSL NorthwoodAPI (NWAPI) plugin purpose built for a private server; currently has these features:

 # Requires https://github.com/brayden-dowson/TheRiptide/ 's Utility.dll & maybe some other things that I might've forgot about